nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ## A little note from the developers

-Thank you for using MG.
-We sincerely hope that MG plays apart to help you achieve a healthier lifestyle.
+Thank you for using McGymmy.
+We sincerely hope that McGymmy plays apart to help you achieve a healthier lifestyle.
-We understand that MG may be a little different from traditional GUI applications and it may be a little difficult to start using it initially.
+We understand that McGymmy may be a little different from traditional GUI applications and it may be a little difficult to start using it initially.
-Thus we recommend you to start by first understanding how MG works at a high level at the Quick start section.
+Thus we recommend you to start by first understanding how McGymmy works at a high level at the Quick start section.
 Then, explore the Features section.

 <div markdown="block" class="alert alert-info">